Kir4R00t/POE2Bot/README.md

 ### POE2 Commands:
 - trade - issue trade query to poe2 trade site API, displays first 10 results in a paginated embed
 - currency - using poe2scout API's collected data you can display current market prices for basic currency
+NOTE: currency command is not working for now since there are changes being made to the poe2 scout API
+    I will have to adjust the currency command to the upcoming changes

 ### Other Commands:
 - rtd - roll the dice -> get result from 1 to 6